How To Add A Second Person to Face ID On Your iPhone (2023 Guide)

-If you follow all these steps you second user will now be able to unlock your iPhone with their face.
+If you follow all these steps your second user will now be able to unlock your iPhone with their face.

 Why Add Another User To Face ID?

 The important thing is, no matter what the reason you have for doing so, Face ID now allows you to set up two different people to use it on the same device.
-To do so you’ll need an iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, or iPhone 11 Pro running iOS 12 or later.
+To do so you’ll need an iPhone X or later running iOS 12 or later.

 What If My Appearance Changes?

-“Face ID automatically adapts to changes in your appearance, such as wearing make-up or growing facial hair.
-If there is a more significant change in your appearance, such as shaving off a full beard, Face ID confirms your identity by using your passcode before it updates your face data.
-Face ID is designed to work with hats, scarves, glasses, contact lenses and many sunglasses.
-Furthermore, it’s designed to work indoors, outdoors and even in total darkness.”
+“Face ID automatically adapts to changes in your appearance, such as wearing cosmetic makeup or growing facial hair.
+If there is a more significant change in your appearance, like shaving a full beard, Face ID confirms your identity by using your passcode before it updates your face data.
+Face ID is designed to work with hats, scarves, glasses, contact lenses, and many sunglasses.”Apple

 Pretty cool, huh?
 But what’s even cooler is Face ID is INSANELY secure.
 Apple says it has a failure rating of 1 in one million.
-That means that an iPhone with Face ID will only return a false positive (recognizing someone who is no registered in that iPhone’s Face ID) once our of every one million tries.
+That means that an iPhone with Face ID will only return a false positive (recognizing someone who is not registered for that iPhone’s Face ID) once out of every one million tries.